 The easiest way to prevent heat exhaustion is to keep an eye on your dog and their activity.
 Keep your home cool, and do not leave your dog in a parked car.
 On hot summer days, be sure to moderate your dog’s activity levels and their playtime outside.
-Dogs should not be out playing for too long out in the sun.
+Dogs should not be outside playing for too long or too vigorously.
 You should also avoid taking walks in the afternoon when the temperature is the highest.
-This can increase their body temperature and, in addition to their activity, can cause heat exhaustion.
 Short playtimes, staying hydrated and appropriate activities and exercise can prevent heat exhaustion in dogs.
-Maintaining their body temperature at its normal state will ultimately prevent heat exhaustion and stroke.
+Maintaining their body temperature within a normal range will ultimately prevent heat exhaustion and stroke.

-How to recognize Heat Exhaustion and Heat Stroke in Dogs is essential, especially in the summer when it’s more common.
-Heat exhaustion can be serious and life-threatening if not recognized and treated as soon as possible.
-Even one episode of heat exhaustion at the dog park is enough to ruin a fun-filled day and fill you with worry.
-Be sure to play smart and play safe this summer and prevent heat exhaustion from occurring.
-At Citizen Canine, we are knowledgeable in the signs of heatstroke.
+Being familiar with the basics of Heat Stroke in Dogs is essential, especially in the summer when it’s more common.
+It can be serious and life-threatening if not recognized and treated as soon as possible.
+Be sure to play smart and play safe this summer and prevent heat stroke from occurring.
+At Citizen Canine, we believe in the old adage: “an ounce of prevention is worth a pound of cure,” and it couldn’t be more relevant than with Heat Stroke.
 We are trained and experienced and will always be sure your dog is happy, healthy and in good hands.
 Check out our dog walking services and find out what makes our walks stand out from the rest!